Raymond202212/0-SENSOR-VALUES-PREDICTION/README.md

-#

-[Project Started] 2023-03-10

-[Project Finished] 2023-04-02

-**This is the project that I have collaborated with Ravishankar Subramani Iyer, who provided the list of the candidate models & assisted the model tuning.**

-**The project is under the instruction of Thomas Trappensberg, who taught us Machine Learning Fundamental (CSCI6505) during January 2023 and April 2023.**

-**This final project ranked 2/28 classwide (test MSE = 352, despite interval is needed, see *Project Results.docx*).
-And the project scored 99/100 in that semester.**

-**Abstract**:

-**Original Data: *xTrain.py*, *yTrain.py*, *xTest.py***

-***yTest.py* was reveiled & published by instructor after the project.
-Therefore, we conducted model training & fine-tuning , and outputting *yPred.py* based on three original data files above.**

-**References**

-[1] Zhihong Wang and Buyang Cao, “Prediction of Office Building Rental upon Spatiotemporal Data,” 2019 2nd International Conference on Data Science and Information Technology (DSIT), Seoul, Republic of Korea, 2019, pp. 168–174, doi: 10.1145/3352411.3352438.

-[2] Naser Shanti, Akram Assi, Hamza Shakhshir and Adnan Salman, “Machine Learning-Powered Mobile App for Predicting Used Car Prices,” 2022 3rd International
-Conference on Big-data Service and Intelligent Computation (BDSIC), Xiamen, China, 2022, pp. 52–60, doi: 10.1145/3502300.3502307.

-[3] M. C. Roziqin, A. Basuki and T. Harsono, "A comparison of Montecarlo linear and dynamic polynomial regression in predicting dengue fever case," 2016 International Conference on Knowledge Creation and Intelligent Computing (KCIC), Manado, Indonesia, 2016, pp. 213-218, doi: 10.1109/KCIC.2016.7883649.

-[4] Y. Bowen and C. Buyang, “Research on Ensemble Learning-based Housing Price Prediction Model,” 2018 Big Geospatial Data and Data Science, 2018, pp. 1-8, doi: 10.23977/bgdds.2018.11001.

 <!--- The following README.md sample file was adapted from https://gist.github.com/PurpleBooth/109311bb0361f32d87a2#file-readme-template-md by Gabriella Mosquera for academic use --->
 <!--- You may delete any comments in this sample README.md file.
 If needing to use as a .txt file then simply delete all comments, edit as needed, and save as a README.txt file --->